-This year the Nidderdale Triathlon is on Saturday 9th September 2017.
+The Nidderdale Sprint Triathlon runs the second saturday of September every year.
 We endeavour to limit the impact on the lives of local people as much as possible and this section is designed to outline any potential problem areas.

 The cycle route goes from the Leisure Centre to Lofthouse.
 A detailed map of the course is available on this website.
 The road will not be closed to traffic and competitors are fully briefed on adhering to the Highway Code.
 The route will be well signposted with high visibility signs and safety marshals on high risk areas.
 We would ask car drivers to be aware that competitors will be on the route and drive with due care.